-Product Listing by a Nationally Recognized Testing Laboratory in the US provides a wealth of information about the correct use and safe application of a product.
-This post (part 1 of 2) explores how to find that information and make good use of it.
+In the US, Product Listing by a Nationally Recognized Testing Laboratory provides a wealth of information about the correct and safe use of a product.
+But what is Listing, and what does it tell us?

 Part 1: Some History

 Back in the distant past (and as recently as the 1980s) product Listing in the entertainment industry was somewhat superfluous.
 Many of the products we used were highly specialized, constructed in small batches in rental shops, and not subject to mainstream safety requirements applied to consumer products.
 As an example, one has only to look at the piano boards that dominated lighting control of Broadway shows until 1980 or so.
 By any modern standards, these devices were lethal safety disasters.
 They contained electrically live parts that the operator could easily touch in the course of running a show.
 They were constructed of crude metal-lined wooden enclosures with no provision for equipment grounding.
 They were not inspected or evaluated for safety by anyone outside the rental shop that built them.
 Yet, they were ubiquitous in theatres for more than 60 years.

 How was this allowed to happen?
 In those early days, most electrical equipment in the entertainment industry was operated by trained (or some might say expendable!) professional users.
 This equipment was not going into schools or other venues where untrained personnel would be exposed to its risks.